 “We are passionate about customer service.”

-When B&M pop the word ‘luxury’ on their liqueur chocolates you know they lie.
-I can confirm that the chocolate is of poor quality and the booze inside, lighter fluid.
+If you have to say you’re a thing, you’re probably not that thing.
+When the budget shop, B&M Bargains pops the word ‘luxury’ on their liqueur chocolates you know they lie.
+And I can confirm that the chocolate is of poor quality and the booze inside is lighter fluid.

 “We pride ourselves on…”